nvtkaszpir/quake-logo-wall-light/README.md

 * on the end of the thin Q elements and the bottom of the extension of the Q letter attach distance pegs 2 on the top sides, 1 on the bottom, so that logo can rest against the wall on in three points
-* at the center of the Q element attach hanging mount point, make sure this one is well attached, or drill through hole to attach it to the wall
+* at the center of the Q element attach hanger, make sure this one is well attached, or drill through hole to attach it to the wall